 Bougainvillea Red Layered

-Bougainvillaea Plant (Red), a stunning garden lends a nice touch to one’s house.
-Bougainvillea is an evergreen shrubby vine, not a creeper.
+Bougainvillea Red Layered plant is a stunning garden lends a nice touch to one’s house.
+Flower plant is an evergreen shrubby vine, not a creeper.
 However, it requires a lot of time and effort to ensure that the plants and flowers in the garden blossom.

 - In the summer, water liberally, and in the winter, keep it slightly damp.